 The commission of Lia Cirio’s After was made possible by a generous gift from an anonymous donor with additional support from the Robert Ho Sherblom Dancer Fund.

-The Company expresses its deepest gratitude to Lisa and Tom Blumenthal for their extra ordinary support of William Forsythe and his relationship with Boston Ballet.
+Boston Ballet expresses its deepest gratitude to Lisa and Tom Blumenthal for their extraordinary support of

 THE DETAILS (in program order)